-In implementing the objectives for shorelines of statewide significance, the city based its decisions in preparing the SMP on the following policies in order of priority, with one being the highest and seven being the lowest.
+In implementing the objectives for shorelines of statewide significance, the city based its decision in preparing the SMP on the following policies in order of priority, with one being the highest and seven being the lowest.

 - 1. Recognize and protect the statewide interest over local interest. - 2.
 Preserve the natural character of shoreline jurisdiction. - 3.
 Support actions that result in long-term benefits over short-term benefits. - 4.
 Protect the resources and ecology of the shoreline. - 5.
-Increase public access to publicly owned areas of the shoreline. - 6.
-Increase recreational opportunities for the public in shoreline jurisdiction. - 7.
-Provide for any other element as defined in RCW 90.58.100 deemed appropriate or necessary.
+Increase public access to publicly owned areas of the shoreline.